kWallRepo/kWallLinux/README.md

 To start using kWall, simply download, open your terminal and navigate to the directory the script is in, then run the script using "sudo python3 kWall.py".

-Downloads can be found on the kWall website: https://kwall.rf.gd
+Downloads for Windows can be found on the kWall website: https://kwall.rf.gd